agentos-project/agentos/documentation/overview.rst

 A developer uses a Component by running an **entry point** on it.
 An entry point is a managed, runnable function on the Component.
-A Component may have one or more entry points, and an entry point may be passed parameters (via a **Parameter Set**) when run.
+A Component may have one or more entry points, and an entry point may be passed arguments (via an **Argument Set**) when run.
 When an entry point is run in the PCS runtime, it automatically has its inputs and outputs instrumented and recorded for reproducibility and sharing purposes.